Poisson manifolds of strong compact type over 2-tori: Background on K3 surfaces and the Poisson structure on the universal family

-This implies first of all that $\psi=\gamma|_U$, from which it follows that $\Psi_q=f_{\gamma}^q$, since biholomorphisms of K3 surfaces are uniquely determined by their induced maps on degree 2 integral cohomology \cite[Proposition VIII.11.3]{barth1984compact}.
+This implies first of all that $\psi=\gamma|_U$, from which it follows that $\Psi_q=f_{\gamma}^q$, since biholomorphisms of K3 surfaces are uniquely determined by their induced maps on degree 2 integral cohomology (see \cite[Proposition VIII.11.3]{barth1984compact}).
 Thus these fibrewise biholomorphisms $f_{\gamma}^p$, $p\in K\Omega^0$, together form an automorphism $F_{\gamma}:K\U\to K\U$.
-From the uniqueness part of Theorem \ref{thm:torelli} it follows that $F_{\gamma\circ\gamma'}=F_{\gamma}\circ F_{\gamma'}$ for all $\gamma,\gamma'\in O(L)$, meaning that we have an action of $O(L)$ on $K\U$.
+It is immediate from the above construction that $F_{\id}=\id$, and from the uniqueness part of Theorem \ref{thm:torelli} it follows that $F_{\gamma\circ\gamma'}=F_{\gamma}\circ F_{\gamma'}$ for all $\gamma,\gamma'\in O(L)$, meaning that we have an action of $O(L)$ on $K\U$.
 This action makes $K\U\to K\Omega^0$ equivariant by construction.
 Finally, from the uniqueness part of the Calabi-Yau theorem it follows that each $f_{\gamma}^p$ preserves the symplectic forms on the fibres, meaning that the action is by Poisson maps. \end{prof}